sangwonme/sangwonme/README.md

 ---

 ### 🎨 Funs
-I also love animating and game design.
+I also love animating and designing game system.
 This is one of my works! [📺](https://www.youtube.com/watch?v=g8EgYD5E-vE)